oursouthwest: Home News Business Local Links A-Z Site Index

 Defra, June 2007

-ENVEC has provided the South West of England with a major environmental business conference addressing climate change and related issues such as resource efficiency and waste minimisation.
+From 1993 to 2009 ENVEC provided the South West of England with a high profile energy and environmental business conference addressing climate change and related issues such as resource efficiency and waste minimisation.

-Whilst planning ENVEC 2006 the organisers took the decision to establish a new wood in the South West, ENVEC WOOD, through working in partnership with Taunton based www.co2balance.com.
-This has involved the planting of over 400 native broad-leaved trees in a special new ENVEC designated woodland (of mainly oak and willow trees) within Bishops Wood, near Morchard Bishop, mid Devon.
+Whilst planning ENVEC 2006 the organisers took the decision to establish a new wood in the South West, ENVEC Wood, through working in partnership with Taunton based www.co2balance.com.
+This involved the eventual planting of 415 native broad-leaved trees in a special ENVEC designated woodland (of mainly oak and willow trees) within Bishops Wood, near Morchard Bishop, mid Devon.
+Bishops Wood incorporating ENVEC Wood is closed for new tree planting as all the available land has been used.

 The organisers of ENVEC wanted this initiative to be part of the legacy for the South West from this key event; benefiting the region's biodiversity whilst absorbing CO2.
-Nevertheless, the organisers recognise the need to apply the low carbon hierarchy:
+Nevertheless, the organisers fully recognised the need to apply the low carbon hierarchy before offsetting carbon:

 1. REDUCE energy use by avoiding unnecessary use and implementing energy efficiency measures; then